Japan's shrinking shinkin: Small banks left behind by Abenomics

-WAKKANAI, Japan (Reuters) - First the commercial fisheries began shutting down in this hardscrabble corner of Japan’s northern coast.
+WAKKANAI, Japan, Sept 6 (Reuters) - First the commercial fisheries began shutting down in this hardscrabble corner of Japan’s northern coast.
 Then tourism fizzled.

 Now, the small-town bank that serves Wakkanai, at the tip of Hokkaido, is grappling with a problem common throughout Japan’s financial system: to survive years of deflation it has had to stray far from its core mission of making loans, and the easy investment income it has come to rely on is looking shaky.